tournament-js/interlude/Readme.md

 # Interlude ![travis build status](https://secure.travis-ci.org/clux/interlude.png)
-The aim of this module (unlike many similar helper libraries) is not: to replace/alias ES5 methods, stuff Array.prototype full of helper methods, or try to avoid using JS semantics for another language's.
+The aim of this module (unlike many similar helper libraries) is not: to replace/alias ES5 methods, stuff Array.prototype full of helper methods, nor try to avoid using JS semantics for another language's.
-Instead, it exports simple higher order additions to go with the ES5 methods to improve the readibility and semantics of common boilerplate code, while maintaining efficiency.
+Instead, it exports higher order additions and curried functions to go with the ES5 arsenal, to improve the readibility and semantics of common boilerplate code, while maintaining efficiency.

 Currently, only a preview version is available on npm, but docs and additions are coming.